-We’ve already covered how to choose your tyre pressure but in this article we’re looking specifically at tubeless tyre pressures.
+We’ve covered how to choose your tyre pressure elsewhere but in this article we’re looking specifically at tubeless tyre pressures.
 One of the benefits you often read about with tubeless tyres is the ability to run a lower pressure for more comfort.
 But how low can you go and what’s the right pressure for your setup?

 Along with reduced punctures, one of the benefits of removing the inner tubes and replacing with liquid sealant is the lower pressures that can be used without negatively impacting performance.